rbdannenberg/soundcool/src/README.md

 require you to compile the react codes into a bundle and serve it when running the app.
 Without recompiling them, you will find that none of your changes are shown.

+If someone understands the basic architecture, this is a good place to describe it.
+From what I can tell, the fontend server is a proxy for the backend server, but I don't know why it is set up this way.
+[RBD]

 - Anytime you make changes in the folder `frontend` (the create-react-app)
   - Run `npm run webpack`.
 You don't need to call this every time, since webpack is watching you and automatically recompile when you make changes.
 - Any changes you make in terms of the server (anything outside of both client folders) will be automatically updated by `nodemon`.
-As you can see it's nodemon instead of node running when you starts the server.
+As you can see it's nodemon instead of node running when you start the server.

 ### package-lock.json